 1 Work out what IDs you need for the weight of drone or model aircraft you will fly

-The requirements are different depending on whether your drone or model aircraft weighs less than 250g, or less than 25kg.
+The requirements are different depending on the weight of your drone or model aircraft.
 There's more information on this page.

 2 Check you meet the age requirements